ciurca/GoingFurtherBlog/content/posts/Quotes/index.md

 >"Our intuition about what's hard and easy is really flawed as human beings."

+Horace:

+>"Sapere aude."
+(Dare to know/Dare to think for yourself!)

 The list will be continued once I'll find more quotes that are worthy.
 Until then, you can check out my Twitter {{< target-blank "@raduciurca" "https://twitter.com/raduciurca" >}}, for more thoughts and ideas.
 We will be **going further**.